-Located in the Eastern Mediterranean at the crossroads of Europe, the Middle East and Africa, Cyprus’ strategic position has played a key role in shaping its history and in developing the island into a centre for trade and international business.
-Despite being a country of only 865,900 people, the Republic of Cyprus has steadily built itself into a thriving business centre and has much to offer in these terms.
-The EU-compliant domicile has a well-educated workforce, a low-cost business environment with a wealth of support services, a sophisticated ICT infrastructure and an investor-friendly tax regime – backed up by an extensive network of double taxation agreements with around 60 countries.
-Not only is Cyprus a developed business centre, but also one of Europe’s favourite holiday destinations, offering a perfect balance between business and pleasure.
+Located in the eastern Mediterranean at the crossroads of Europe, the Middle East and Africa, Cyprus’ strategic position has always played a key role in shaping its 10,000-year history and in developing the island into a convenient centre for trade and international business.
+Despite being a country of only 854,800 people, the Republic of Cyprus has steadily built itself into a thriving business centre over the decades.
+An EU and eurozone member for over a decade, and with one of the highest educated populations in Europe, Cyprus has built a strong service-based economy.
+It’s low-cost business environment with a wealth of support services, a sophisticated ICT infrastructure and investor-friendly tax regime – backed up by an extensive network of double taxation agreements with 64 countries – has developed Cyprus as an important European and regional financial and business services hub.
+The country is also one of Europe’s favourite holiday destinations, enjoying an astounding 340 days of glorious sunshine a year and boasts a beautiful coastline teeming with stretches of golden sand, secluded bays and rocky coves, all surrounded by some of the cleanest beaches and waters in the Mediterranean Sea.
+The landscape is dotted with the fascinating remains of history, from Neolithic settlements and ancient city-kingdoms to exquisite Byzantine art and magnificent Venetian architecture.
+Add to this the vibrant and cosmopolitan lifestyle where East meets West, Cyprus offers the perfect balance between business and leisure.

 People & Culture

-Tourism has been a key driving force of the Cypriot economy for decades, and 2015 saw record-breaking numbers of tourist arrivals.
-New projects are currently underway to boost the tourism sector and encourage year-round visitors, ranging from the construction of brand new golf courses, marina developments and the upgrading of the island’s wellness and medical tourism product.
-A new and exciting prospect is the development of a luxury casino resort – the first of its kind – which has been put out to tender and attracted investors worldwide.
-The integrated resort is set to exceed five-star status, opening a whole new market for niche tourism on the island.
+Tourism has been a key driving force of the Cypriot economy for decades, and 2017 saw another consecutive year of record-breaking numbers of tourist arrivals and revenue – and so far, 2018 numbers project yet another year of consistent growth.
+New projects currently underway are set to strengthen and upgrade Cyprus’ tourism product and encourage more year-round visitors, a strategy Cyprus is fully committed to.
+These projects range from the construction of new golf courses, luxury marina developments and the upgrading of the island’s wellness and medical tourism product.
+A new and exciting prospect is the current construction of the Republic’s first-ever luxury casino resort.
+The €550 million integrated resort, run by a consortium with renowned Hong Kong player Melco, will exceed five-star status and open a whole new market for niche tourism on the island.

-Luxury Real Estate
+Rise in Real Estate

-A Bright Future
+A Sustainable Future